 Blue Jays baseball anyone?
 Live theatre?
 Kensington market?
 The Royal Ontario Museum?
 Shopping at the Eaton Centre?
 CN Tower?
 Toronto Islands?
 Enjoy the wide array of diverse activities that the downtown core has to offer.
 Outdoor enthusiasts and cultural fanatics alike will have their pick of entertaining activities.

 Our multicultural city includes a number of unique markets and shopping.
 Enjoy the atmosphere of restored Victorian-era buildings in the Distillery District with over 80 shops and boutiques, award-winning restaurants, and unique cafés.
 Just down the street, check out St. Lawrence Market, one of the world’s great markets, with over 120 vendors.

 Sports enthusiasts might enjoy watching the Toronto FC in a game of soccer at the BMO field, rooting for the Blue Jays at a game of baseball, or visiting the Hockey Hall of Fame and exploring the largest collection of hockey memorabilia in the world.

 Music and the Arts

-If music and the arts is your passion, the Toronto Art Gallery features more than 80,000 works spanning from 100 A.D. to the present.
+If music and the arts is your passion, the Art Gallery of Ontario features more than 80,000 works spanning from 100 A.D. to the present.
 A live performance by the Toronto Symphony Orchestra is also sure to make for a memorable experience.

-Tyndale is located close to both the Toronto, and York Region Transit System.
-Finch Station is 10 min away and is the main hub for transportation in the area.
+Tyndale is located close to both the Toronto and York Region Transit systems.
+Finch Station is 10 minutes away and is the main hub for transportation in the area.
 From Finch, you can take the subway downtown or a bus in whichever direction you need to go.
-To get to Finch Station from Tyndale walk south to Cummer Ave and catch the 42 West on Bayview and Cummer.
-For maps and schedules follow this link: Toronto Transit Commission.
+To get to Finch Station from Tyndale, walk south to Cummer Ave and catch the 42 West at Bayview and Cummer.
+You can find TTC maps and schedules at the Toronto Transit Commission.